“No,” I said. “No thank you.”

 He told me he envied mine, the veterans of the Sixties.
 We knew what we were after, he said, like stopping the Vietnam war and segregation.
 We had a sense of direction, a center.
 “Look at my generation,” he pleaded.
 “What direction do we have?”

 I couldn’t say that process had ended, either.
-And anyway, I would not wish anything like the Vietnam war on anybody.
+And anyway, I would not wish something like the Vietnam war on anybody.

 We never did get to Portland, to drive past Stephen King’s house.
 We might have given it a shot when we left, because our plan was to visit my brother in Brooklyn, before heading back to Pennsylvania.